2021 - 2022 Catalog

 Scientific discoveries along with advances in technology have increased the accuracy of forensic results and thus the pursuit of justice.
 Therefore, it is necessary for this particular certificate to combine the knowledge that comes from different academic disciplines, criminal justice and digital forensics.
 Local, state and federal law enforcement agencies, along with private detectives, attorneys and judges, rely heavily on the work of the professionally trained criminal digital forensic investigation specialist.

-Course content for the Digital Forensics and Private Investigation Certificate will focus on the basics of the gathering and the analysis of evidence by qualified, experienced faculty from both Eastfield and Richland Colleges.
-Please note that courses in this certificate will be taught at Eastfield College under the Criminal Justice Program and at Richland College under the Digital Forensic Program.
+Course content for the Digital Forensics and Private Investigation Certificate will focus on the basics of the gathering and the analysis of evidence by qualified, experienced faculty from both Eastfield and Richland campus.
+Please note that courses in this certificate will be taught at Eastfield campus under the Criminal Justice Program and at Richland campus under the Digital Forensic Program.

 |Course||Course Title||Credit Hours|